-Not infrequently, when someone takes a look at my Xero Shoes, whomever I’m speaking with will say:
+Not infrequently, when someone takes a look at my barefoot shoes, they will say:

 “Oh?”
 I’ll respond.
 “Why do you need support?”